Mountain Leader Info

 • 1 staff : 4 candidates max.

-• Course director must hold the Mountaineering and Climbing Instructor/International Mountain Leader (or higher) plus Winter Mountain Leader plus national Mountain Training organisation requirements.
+• All courses must be delivered by an approved course director.
+Course director must hold the Mountaineering and Climbing Instructor/International Mountain Leader (or higher) plus Winter Mountain Leader.